mhcrnl/ogcalc/doc/ogcalc.rst

 are called in the order they were connected in.

-Without signals, the user interface would display on the screen, but would not actually \emph{do} anything.
+Without signals, the user interface would display on the screen, but would not actually *do* anything.
 By associating signal handlers with signals one is interested in, events triggered by the user interacting with the widgets will cause things to happen.